-Samples Single samples of alcoholic beverages given or sold by a licensee shall not exceed four ounces of beer, two ounces per person of each product tasted, provided that (i) in the ease of wine or beer, of wine, or one-half ounce of spirits, unless served as a mixed beverage, in which case a single sample of spirits may contain up to one and one-half ounces of spirits; and no more than four products shall be offered or (ii) in the ease of spirits, no more than two products 12 ounces of beer, five ounces of wine, or three ounces of spirits shall be offered to any person per day.
-Tasting licenses for mixed beverages shall only be issued for events to be held in localities which have approved the sale of mixed beverages pursuant to § 4.1-124.
+Samples Single samples of alcoholic beverages given or sold by a licensee shall not exceed four ounces of beer, two ounces per person of each product tasted, provided that (i) in the case of wine or beer, of wine, or one-half ounce of spirits, unless served as a mixed beverage, in which case a single sample of spirits may contain up to one and one-half ounces of spirits; and no more than four products shall be offered or (ii) in the case of spirits, no more than two products 12 ounces of beer, five ounces of wine, or three ounces of spirits shall be offered to any person per day.
+Tasting licenses for mixed beverages pursuant to § 4.1-124.
 No license shall be issued to any person to whom issuance of a retail license is prohibited.
 No more than four tasting licenses annually shall be issued to any person.
 The provisions of this section shall not apply to tastings conducted pursuant to § 4.1-201.1.